laruence/yaf/README.md

   http://www.yourhostname.com/

 ## Alternative
-you can generate the example above by using Yaf Code Generator:  https://github.com/laruence/php-yaf/tree/master/tools/cg
+You can generate the example above by using Yaf Code Generator:  https://github.com/laruence/php-yaf/tree/master/tools/cg

 ## More
 More info could be found at Yaf Manual: http://www.php.net/manual/en/book.yaf.php